 Set resource quotas: Choose from CPU, memory and other system resources to set quotas.

 Prune and reclaim resources: You can reclaim space by pruning unneeded Operators, groups, deployments, builds, images, registries, and cron jobs.

 Scale and tune clusters: Set cluster limits, tune nodes, scale cluster monitoring, and optimize networking, storage, and routes for your environment.

 Update a cluster: To upgrade your OpenShift Container Platform to a later version, use the Cluster Version Operator (CVO).
 If an update is available from the Container Platform update service, you apply that cluster update from either the web console or the CLI.

-Work with OpenShift Logging: Learn about OpenShift Logging and configure different OpenShift Logging types, such as Elasticsearch, Fluentd, Kibana, and Curator.
+Work with OpenShift Logging: Learn about OpenShift Logging and configure different OpenShift Logging types, such as Elasticsearch, Fluentd, and Kibana.

 Remote health monitoring: OpenShift Container Platform collects anonymized aggregated information about your cluster and reports it to Red Hat via Telemetry and the Insights Operator.
 This information allows Red Hat to improve OpenShift Container Platform and to react to issues that impact customers more quickly.
 You can view the data collected by remote health monitoring.